 H. Advanced Bootcamp:

 Core faculty will teach advanced HPM topics in the second half of the academic year.
-Sessions will include topics such as program development, teaching and self-care.
+Sessions will include topics such as program development and transitioning from learner to teacher.

 I. Complex Care Conversations: